 Wise is expanding local functionality for customers served by its Thailand entity, including:

-Wise cards issued under the Thailand entity cannot be used for ATM withdrawals inside Thailand.
+Wise cards issued under the Thailand entity cannot be used for ATM withdrawals within Thailand.
 Overseas ATM withdrawals remain available.

-For everyday use inside Thailand, these are practical improvements.
+For everyday use within Thailand, these are practical improvements.

 Foreign Currency and Transfer Changes for Thailand Accounts